-Thanks, you guys.
+You guys- THANK YOU.
 Thanks for being an awesome blog family.
 Thanks for not judging the amount of butter and cream cheese we consume here.
-Thank you for loving me in spite of my rambling and grammatical errors.
+And thank you for loving me in spite of my rambling and grammatical errors.
 Y’all are great.

-One of my goals for 2018 was to spend more energy on gratitude- to live out days that were overflowing with thanksgiving.
+One of my goals for 2018 was to spend more energy on gratitude- to live out days overflowing with thanksgiving.
 I know, I know, we talk about that a lot here, but it’s primarily because I require so many reminders to be thankful.
-Life tends to kick us in the proverbial nuts sometimes, and I can’t help but wonder if a heart filled with gratitude might somehow manage to find the gold, even in those moments.
+Life tends to beat us up sometimes; I can’t help but wonder if a heart filled with gratitude might somehow manage to find the gold, even in those moments.
 Don’t you think so?

 My mom bought me this book called “The Five Minute Journal.”
-As its name suggests, the journal requires just a few moments every morning and evening to create a few lists that focus your sights on the positive: 3 Things I’m Grateful For, 3 Things That Would Make Today Great, 3 Awesome Things That Happened Today, etc. I’ve now spent 26 days jotting on those pages, and I have to tell you- I LOVE IT.
+As its name suggests, the journal requires just a few daily moments spent creating a few lists of gratitude: 3 Things I’m Grateful For, 3 Things That Would Make Today Great, 3 Awesome Things That Happened Today, etc. I’ve now spent 26 days jotting on those pages, and I have to tell you- I LOVE IT.

-Here’s what we do as humans: we dwell on the negative.
-We get discouraged, kicked down, blown off.
+As humans, we dwell on the negative.
+Sometimes we get discouraged, kicked down, blown off.
 We guilt trip ourselves over the things we did wrong, the areas we failed, and in doing so, we completely miss the beauty that was scattered throughout the process.
 We lose sight of the tiny bits of hope and joy and goodness that are chalked all over our days.
-We forget to make the next day better.
+In the end, we forget to make the next day better.

 Admittedly, some moments are harder than others.
 Weeks pained with illness and anger and loss and exhaustion are no stranger to humans.
 The realities of this world are a heavy burden to bear, even for the strongest of souls.
 But what if, even in the midst of trial, we were set on finding the good?
 What if we squinted and searched through the dark to find a glimmer of light that may have, even if only briefly, cast its warm glow on our story?
 Wouldn’t it feel good to be reminded of the sweet spots in our days?